kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 ### EndpointSlice Controller

-When the `TopologyAwareHints` feature gate is enabled and the `trafficPolicy` field is set to `PreferZone` for a Service, the EndpointSlice controller will add hints to EndpointSlices.
+When the `TopologyAwareHints` feature gate is enabled and the annotation is set to `Auto` for a Service, the EndpointSlice controller will add hints to EndpointSlices.
 These hints will indicate where an endpoint should be consumed by proxy implementations to enable topology aware routing.

 The EndpointSlice controller will determine how many endpoints should be available for each zone based on the proportion of CPU cores in each zone.
 If